amartone/personal-website/README.md

-The main goal of this repo is to build a personal website for myself and create a tool for others to do the same.
+The main goal of this project is to build a personal website for myself and create a tool for others to do the same.

 ## Technologies used
 - AngularJS (v.
 1.5)